List of alien races in Marvel Comics: Pangorians

 The Pangorians are a race of alien pirates from the planet Pangoria.

 Pegasusians

-The Pegasusians are reptilian race with light green skin that average 20 ft in height.
+The Pegasusians are a reptilian race with light green skin that average 20 ft in height.
 They live on the planet Lar, fifth from the sun in the Stinlar (anagram of Jim Starlin's surname) star system in the Milky Way galaxy.
 Pegasusians can psionically project anti-gravitons to support their large mass in high gravities.
 A Pegasusian named Sphinxor was contracted by the Beyonders to tow Counter-Earth to their museum.
 First seen in Strange Tales #178 (February 1975).

 Pheragots

 The Pheragots are a semi-humanoid race with light blue skin that averages 10 ft in height.
 They come from the planet Arago-7 in the Arago star system in the Andromeda galaxy.
 They have extraordinary superhuman strength due in part to their dense molecular structure.
 They are also an extremely peaceful, inoffensive race.
 First seen in Hercules #1 (September 1982).